 The good news is, understanding the problem’s root and having self-awareness are half the battle won.

-People whose lives are affected adversely by their early childhood experiences can overcome fearful avoidant attachment style with help.
+People affected adversely by early childhood experiences can overcome fearful-avoidant attachment style with help.
+Seek professional help as soon as possible.

 Seeking professional help is the first step.

-A therapist can also help you set healthy boundaries, boost low self-confidence and look for safe relationships if you are currently in an abusive relationship.
+A therapist can also help you set healthy boundaries, boost low self-confidence, and form stable relationships.

 Having a sense of security is an important step in healing.
 In the long term, your hard work will be rewarded.